alu0100207385/aaronsocasgaspar.github.io/en/index.md

 ###### 01/10/2018 - Now

-TempBuddy was bought by Bullhorn and I was promoted to Senior Software Development, and I have been working mainly on developing and managing mobile apps.
-I have to add I also do some fullstack development tasks (Rails, Symfony, and React Native), testing and infrastructure tasks when necessary.
+TempBuddy was bought by Bullhorn and I was promoted to Senior Software Development, and I have been working mainly on developing, managing, maintaining and distributing mobile apps (Android & iOS) for different projects in the company.

 #### Android developer